 How to Cultivate Word-of-Mouth Advertising for Your Business

 92% of consumers trust recommendations from friends and family more than any other form of marketing.
-Word-of-mouth marketing tactics recruit happy customers for help promoting your business’s brand.
+Word-of-mouth marketing tactics recruit happy customers to help promoting your business’s brand.

 It’s successful because if you create an excellent experience for one customer, there’s a good chance they’ll share their positive story with friends and family.